 Teacher candidates are assigned to classrooms of Mentor Teacher in partnership schools.
 These Mentor Teachers have been selected through an application process that includes a classroom observation by either the Field Office Director or school principal.
 Mentor Teachers participating in the program demonstrate an understanding of the developmental nature of learning to teach and a desire to mentor aspiring teachers into the profession.

-The first semester of student teaching, Supervised Fieldwork, includes an Early Field Experience component followed by a ten week, half-day assignment.
+The first semester of student teaching, Supervised Fieldwork, includes an Early Field Experience component followed by 10 weeks of half-day student teaching, participating during the morning hours of the class schedule.
+Candidates should plan to begin at least 30 minutes before the pupils begin their day and remain until at least approximately 10 minutes after the break for lunch.
+During this experience candidates will teach lessons in English Language Arts, English Language Development, and Mathematics.
+During Week 10, students will complete one week of all-morning takeover of the class.
 Teacher candidates enrolled in E ED 520 or E ED 477B at the same time as student teaching, complete the observation/participation requirement in those courses in the same classroom as student teaching prior to the start of student teaching.
-In this first assignment, the teacher candidate assumes responsibility for teaching in the areas of reading/language arts/ELD and mathematics.
-In addition, this student teaching assignment includes the design and implementation of modifications for English learners and students with special needs.
-If you are currently working as a Teaching Assistant (TA) in a public elementary school in CSUN’s service area, you can request to be placed at that school in your first semester of student teaching.
-For more information on how to request your TA school, please read the Student Teaching TA Request Procedure.
+If candidates are currently working as a Teaching Assistant (TA) in a public elementary school in CSUN’s service area, they can request to be placed at that school in their first semester of student teaching.
+For more information on how to request your TA school, please contact the Field Experience Office.

 Apply to Student Teaching